 Making difficult decisions now about your will and estate will eliminate the burden from your loved ones having to make decisions later.
 This process is often known as Estate Planning.
 A will is a necessary document to protect the interest of both you and your family.
 A personal guardian for your minor children can be legally identified in a will.
 This document also states how you want your property distributed among your heirs and beneficiaries and lists gifts to other family members or friends, charitable donations and other financial arrangements.
-Without a will, intestate laws determine the division of your estate on your death.
+Without a will, interstate laws determine the division of your estate upon your death.

 A Living Will is a legal document that informs health care providers and your family about the decisions you’ve made regarding life prolonging medical treatments in the event you are unable to speak for yourself.
 Generally, a living will clarifies what medical treatments you do or do not want applied to you in the event you suffer from a terminal illness or enter into a permanent vegetative state in order to prolong your life.
 A Health Care Surrogate Designation provides a way to select a person to make medical decisions on your behalf if you are incapacitated and unable to do so.
 This important tool can preserve not only your rights, but the rights of your loved ones to visit you in the hospital and participate in your care.